mikekchar/portfolio/_posts/2012-11-13-RulesOfAcquisition.md

 ---
 ## How Can We Improve Programming Fluency?

-In my upcoming discussion on language acquisition,
-I will make the case that programming has much in common with linguistic skills like speaking a language.
+In my discussion on [language acquisition](../LanguageAcquisition), I make the case that programming has much in common with linguistic skills like speaking a language.
 The problems one encounters with language acquisition are very similar to the problems one encounters with improving fluency